tbolt/tbolt.space/_posts/2024-06-18-desktop-operating-systems-2024.md

 I'm writing this post on MacOS Sonoma, in the [Nova](https://nova.app) text editor.
 Nova is one of the best pieces of software I've ever used.
 It's refined and polished and there's no equivalent on Linux and Windows.
 It has it's own personality, but also feels like an extension of the operating system.
 Which is a hallmark of a great Mac app.
 Folks in the community call them [Mac-assed Mac apps](https://inessential.com/2020/03/19/proxyman.html).
 These apps are what make MacOS really great.
 The best apps I have used are all Mac apps.

 MacOS has best-in-class UI Design.
 There are some rough edges, News and System Settings come to mind, but overall it's the most elegant and cohesive system.
 My favorite example of this is when you send an email with Mail.app.
-Pressing send plays a whoosh sound effect, but the [sound effect](https://www.youtube.com/watch?v=l5_GD0-_EII) is in stereo!
-Discovering these details over the years has been a delight, and it's made me want to learn all the little spells the OS provides.
+Pressing send plays a whoosh sound effect and it's in [stereo!](https://www.youtube.com/watch?v=l5_GD0-_EII) Discovering these details over the years has been a delight, and it's made me want to learn all the little spells the OS provides.
 As well, there are so many instances where I think I ought to be able to do something, and lo and behold, it works as expected.

 Apple has historically been apathetic towards gaming, for whatever reason.
 This wasn't always the case.
 In the late 90s and early 00s I had a ton of fun gaming on Mac.
 Most (all?)
 Blizzard titles, the Marathon series, and tons of great shareware and indie games.
 I'm still bitter [Halo was rug-pulled from Mac](https://www.halopedia.org/Halo_announcement_trailer).
 Apple seems to be more interested in gaming lately with their efforts in Game Porting Toolkit.
 I'm a bit jaded on Mac gaming though, and I think Apple did a fair amount of damage to the game dev industry with the App Store.
 That's for another post though.

-Lastly, The Apple ecosystem and cross-product integration is amazing.
+The Apple ecosystem and cross-product integration is amazing.
 Universal Control, Universal Clipboard, Continuity and so on feel like magic.
-I appreciate and use many of the integrations today.
-These integrations create strong lock-in though which doesn't feel particularly great.
+I appreciate and use many of the integrations today but they create strong lock-in which doesn't feel particularly great.

 ![Screenshot of MacOS Sierra](/uploads/2024/06/mac.jpg)